cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 A digital twin for networks can be created by applying Digital Twin technologies to networks, resulting in a virtual replica of real network facilities (emulation).
-A network digital twin is an advanced platform for network emulation, serving as a tool for scenario planning, impact analysis, and change management.
+A Network Digital Twin (NDT) is an advanced platform for network emulation, serving as a tool for scenario planning, impact analysis, and change management.
 Unlike conventional network simulation, it features an interactive virtual-real mapping and a data-driven approach to establish closed-loop network automation.